MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-object-model.md

 ```
 dx @$curprocess.TTD.Events.Where(t => t.Type == "Exception").Select(e => e.Exception)

-TBD - Need to get a TTD trace .RUN file with an exception - I think I can break the CDog app

 ```

 ### Querying for the load event for a specific module